Angels (Neon Genesis Evangelion): In other media

 Angels appear in works based on Neon Genesis Evangelion with different appearances and roles.
 In the comic book adaptation of the series, which was drawn by character designer Yoshiyuki Sadamoto, Sandalphon, Matarael, Iruel and Leliel do not appear and the number of Angels is reduced to twelve.
 More differences are introduced in the manga Neon Genesis Evangelion: Campus Apocalypse, in which they are depicted as creatures that take possession of dead bodies to obtain gems called "cores".

 In the video game Shin seiki Evangelion: 2nd Impression, an Angel called Original Angel (オリジナル使徒, Orijinaru Shito) is introduced.
 The Angel presents itself in different forms.
 In the first form, the Angel's body is formed by disc-shaped plates, from which sprout small, scissor-like spines, and on the bottom some limbs similar to those of an insect.
 After a metamorphosis, it transforms into a pupa and then evolves into its final flying-insect-like form.
 In its third form, the Angel splits its AT Field and absorbs the energy of the Evangelion units.
-In the course of the video game, all three of Nerv's Evas confront Original Angel, which inflicts severe damage to 00 and 02.
-In one of the video game's scenarios, Shinji is nearly defeated in combat but Unit 01 goes into the berserk status and confronts it.
-Its body, which is an immaterial shadow with no substance, allows it to revive after each apparent defeat.
 Original Angel's core is hidden inside a girl named Mayumi Yamagishi.
-The Angel, in another scenario, is allowed to absorb all of 01's energy so it goes into overdrive and is defeated.
-Original Angel was designed by Mahiro Maeda, who had also worked on the classic series.
+Mahiro Maeda worked on the Original Angel design.